gandaharry/gandaharry/README.md

 - 👋 Hi, I’m @gandaharry
 - 👀 I’m interested in ...software programing, web dev,robotics
-- 🌱 I’m currently learning ...currently introduced into ICT as a course in college, still in the introductory part.
+- 🌱 I’m currently in college with interest in oo_programing.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...OS design in objective c for a start.
-- 📫 How to reach me ...appollotechwiz68@gmail.com
+- 📫 How to reach me ...harrysamuel641@gmail.com

 <!---
 gandaharry/gandaharry is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.